Color Transmission Electron Microscopy

 There are two types of electron microscopy—transmission electron microscopy (TEM) and scanning electron microscopy (SEM).
 SEM creates fascinating 2D images by bouncing electrons off the surface of the sample.
 I highly recommend searching for SEM samples on Google images.

+There are a wide variety of applications for electron microscopy.
 While SEM images are aesthetically amazing, the TEM images bring us inside the world of the cell.
 TEM is a super-resolution imaging technique that produces a 2D image using electrons instead of photons.
 TEM works by shooting electrons through the sample, and its resolution is so fine it can image individual ribosomes.

 How Does TEM Work? – Here Comes the Science Bit!